Our Guests

 Why an Insect Hotel?

 The honest answer is that most of these species shouldn't need one.
-In a landscape with deadwood, wildflower margins, unmown grass, leaf litter, and crumbling walls, there would be nesting cavities and shelter sites everywhere.
+In a landscape with deadwood, wildflower edges, unmown grass, leaf litter, and crumbling walls, there would be nesting holes and shelter everywhere.
 Insects have managed without hotels for hundreds of millions of years.

 But modern landscapes have removed almost all of this habitat.
 Gardens are tidied.
 Deadwood is cleared.
-Fynbos margins are stripped back.
+Fynbos edges are cut back.
 Old walls are repointed.
 Wild areas are mown and sprayed.
-The nesting and shelter sites that solitary bees, lacewings, ladybirds, and beetles depend on have been systematically eliminated — not out of malice, but out of habit.
+The nesting and shelter sites that solitary bees, lacewings, ladybirds, and beetles depend on have been steadily wiped out, not out of cruelty, but out of habit.

-An insect hotel is a small act of restoration.
-It puts back, in concentrated form, what the surrounding landscape has lost:
+An insect hotel is a small act of repair.
+It puts back, in a compact form, what the surrounding landscape has lost:

 - Cavities for solitary bees and wasps to nest